nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  `The process is terminated.
 Your existing data is kept`

  >  **[NOTE]**
- >  * The overwrite prompt is not present in v2.0 of WatchNext, but will be available in future iterations.
+ >  * The overwrite prompt is not present in v2.0 of **WatchNext**, but will be available in future iterations.
  >
  >  * The `<DURATION OF EPISODE>` input, which is `25` in the Friends example, is in minutes.
  >